siberianfox/tinygwiki/Troubleshooting.md

 </pre>

 DIAGNOSIS: This is most often the result of a noisy limit switch line.
 Check these conditions:
-* One or more limit switches are enabled, e.g. $xsx=3, $ysn=2, etc. See [Limit and Homing Switches](https://github.com/synthetos/TinyG/wiki/TinyG-Homing#switch-configuration)
+* One or more limit switches are wired and enabled, e.g. $xsx=3, $ysn=2, etc. See [Limit and Homing Switches](https://github.com/synthetos/TinyG/wiki/TinyG-Homing#switch-configuration)
-Shutdowns may occur when:
+* Occurs during movement but not when still.
+May be indicative of motor noise getting into the switch lines.
 * A spindle is on.
 Spindles can generate a lot of electrical noise which can get into the switch lines.

 SOLUTIONS: There is no silver bullet to stopping erratic limit switch closures, except of course turning off the switches.
 Try the following steps.
 * It's best to address noise at the source.
-Cheap brush spindles tend to be the worst.
-Higher quality spindles tend to generate less noise both electrically and mechanically, and often are brushless.
+Cheap brush spindles tend to be the noisiest.
+Higher quality spindles generate less noise both electrically and mechanically, and often are brushless.
 Some steps to quiet an electrically noisy spindle:
  * Replace or clean the spindle brushes if it is a brush type
- * Wind the cord through a ferrite torroid
+ * Wind the AC cord through a ferrite torroid
+ * Physically separate the spindle AC cord from limit switch lines, and only cross at 90 degree angles.
  * Isolate the spindle electrically, even going so far as to plug it into a different AC circuit.
 A spindle relay can still be used to control it.
  * Replace the spindle with a higher-quality unit
-* Run spindle electrical lines physically apart from limit switch lines, and only cross at 90 degree angles.
 * Use Normally Closed (NC) switches or the NC positions on your switches.
-ALl switches in the machine must be the same type.
-Be sure to set the $st variable for NC switches.
+NC switche configurations are more noise resistent than NO configurations. _Note: All switches in the machine must be the same type.
+Be sure to set the $st variable for NC switches._
 * Try conditioning the limit switch lines:
  * Use grounded, shielded wire for limit lines.
 Ground the lines at the TinyG board end.
  * Use grounded, shielded wire for stepper lines.
 Ground the lines at the TinyG board end.
- * Physically isolate the limit lines from the stepper lines
+ * Physically isolate the limit lines from the stepper lines and cross only at 90 degree angles.
- * Provide a strong pullup on the switch lines.
+ * Provide a pullup resistor on each switch line.
 Tie the switch side of the line to 3.3v through a 1K resistor.
-Do this independently for each switch.
 Use the 3.3v available on the limit switch header.
-DO NOT USE 5v OR HIGHER VOLTAGES!
+DO NOT USE 5v OR HIGHER VOLTAGES! _Note: v7 and later boards have pullup resistors on-board, so this step is not usually necessary._
  * In addition to the pullup resistor, provide a small capacitor to ground such as 0.1 uF capacitor
 * If all else fails disable the limit switches using the switch settings